ann-dvlpr/AppLauncher/README.md

-# AppLaunch
+# AppLauncher
-AppLaunch is binary file to allow launching apps from Termux in easy way.
+AppLauncher is binary file to allow launching apps from Termux in easy way.

 # Features
 - Favourites (Shortcuts)